-Amazon has a large collection of 4K content in excess of 90 hours worth, with more being added all the time.
-The retail giant's Original content comprises mainly TV shows, and these are available to stream for free through the Prime Instant Video service.
+Amazon has in excess of 90 hours worth of 4K content, with more being added all the time.
+The retail giant's original content comprises mainly TV shows, and these are available to stream for free through the Prime Instant Video service.
 Other content, a mixture of films and TV shows, is available to stream at a cost.

-Other options?
-If you're in the US, there's the Sony 4K Ultra HD Media Player, which went on sale in July 2013 for $700, and has since been followed by the FMP-X5 media player, which can bring 4K streaming content to 2012 and 2013 TVs
+If you're in the US, there's the Sony 4K Ultra HD Media Player, which went on sale in July 2013 for $700, and has since been followed by the FMP-X5 media player, which can bring 4K streaming content to 2012 and 2013 TVs.

 The FMP-X1 server comes pre-loaded with ten 4K films, has a 2TB hard drive, HDMI and USB connections and connects to your network via an Ethernet connection - and it sounds like you'll need that wired connection for accessing Sony's 4K download service.